 The professional event planner remains organized.
+You usually use event management software to track your activities.
 You put together the master schedule and share it with the speakers, caterers, and entertainment.

 Deliveries are also scheduled to prevent bottlenecks.
 The wait staff requires time to set up the tables, chairs, and flower arrangements.

 Many times the event unfolds according to its schedule.
 However, all planners experience a hiccup or two during their careers.